-We aim to provide a pathway into the sixth form for all our students, including those who have not achieved four 9-4 grades at GCSE, the minimum threshold to be considered for a level 3 programme of study.
-Our approach regarding entry is for us to be an inclusive sixth form, and aim to allow all students who have the potential to pass a course the opportunity to take it; the entry requirements for individual courses reflect this, and exist to ensure realistic choices by students.
+We aim to provide a pathway into the Sixth Form for all our students, including those who have not achieved four 9-4 grades at GCSE, the minimum threshold to be considered for a Level 3 Programme of study.
+Our approach regarding entry is for us to be an inclusive Sixth Form, and aim to allow all students who have the potential to pass a course the opportunity to take it; the entry requirements for individual courses reflect this, and exist to ensure the choices made by the students will enable them to progress with as many options as possible.
 These are reviewed annually.